 - 1. The Developer becomes bankrupt, goes into receivership, or is no longer operational for some other reason; - 2.
-The Developer fails to retain the development team members included in its proposal (or, as needed, to substitute development team members-or augment the development team with new members-approved by the BHA) or otherwise breaches a requirement under this RFP or the Letter of Designation; - 3.
-The BHA discovers any of the grounds for rejection of proposals stated in Part III.E below; - 4.
-The BHA determines that the Lenox/Camden redevelopment is not feasible for some other reason; - 5.
-The Developer proposes material alterations or changes to the proposed Development Plan; for example but not limited to the following:
+The Developer fails to retain the development team members included in its proposal (or, as needed, to substitute development team members-or augment the development team with new members-approved by the BHA) or otherwise breaches a requirement under this RFP or the Letter of Designation;

-- a.
-Need for or ability to access local and state public resources - b.
-Relocation/rehousing agreements and guarantees - c.
-Delays - d.
+- 3. The BHA discovers any of the grounds for rejection of proposals stated in Part III.E below; - 4.
+The BHA determines that the Amory Street redevelopment is not feasible for some other reason; or - 5.
+The Developer proposes material alterations or changes to the proposed Development Plan, for example with respect to the following: - A Need for (or ability to access) local and state public resources b.
+Relocation/rehousing agreements and guarantees c.
+Project phasing, particularly the timing of constructing Replacement Units - d.
+Utilization of union labor - e.
 Ground Lease restrictions